You can do some work in exchange for free rent!

 Creating an Account and Applying on Worldpackers

-Creating an account is a vitally important part of the process, so make sure you spend some time on it and get all your details correct.
+Creating an account is a vital part of the process, so make sure you spend some time on it and get all your details correct.

 Another way to stand out is to use the Academy area of the program.
 Take different “tracks” and become more appealing to potential hosts.
 There are plenty of lessons to choose from to get you more acquainted with the site.

-Once you’re a member of the community and have created a kick-ass profile, it’s time to get applying to experiences, and this is where the real fun can begin!
+Once you’re a community member and have created a kick-ass profile, it’s time to apply to experiences, and this is where the real fun can begin!
 You can apply with as many hosts as you want, so go crazy and see what opportunities are presented.

 Applying to your potential hosts is the essential part.
 If they are offering a great opportunity, they will have other hopeful travelers using, so you will want to stand out.